rudrasaipranav3-ops/Fin-E-Scale/README.md

 E-commerce applications generate large volumes of customer, product, order, and revenue data.
 Turning this data into useful business decisions requires more than conventional historical reporting.

-SmartSales AI provides an integrated platform for:
+Fin E-Scale provides an integrated platform for:

 - Sales performance analysis
 - Customer segmentation